tobytwigger/laravel-job-status/docs/docs/features/signals.md

 ## Cancelling a job

 Once you've dispatched a job, you are able to cancel it at a later date.
-To do so, from the job status model, simply call `$status->cancel()`.
+This can be done through the [dashboard](./../dashboard/runs.md#cancelling--retrying), [programatically](./../advanced/php-history.md#signals) or through the [JS API client](./../js/js.md#send-a-signal).

 ### Enabling cancelling